 Continuous Bank leadership and strengthened support will be critical to secure the above achievements and increase the benefits to poverty alleviation and sustainable development.
 The World Bank is currently developing a new vision for water that strengthens the water practice to deliver on the bold leadership aspirations and meet changing client need.
 The vision places water at the center of helping people, economies and ecosystems thrive and thus contributing to a world free of poverty.
 Moving forward the Bank will:

-- Strengthen efforts to address climate variability in Bank-financed projects through improved storage, flood control, and emergency response preparedness.
+- Strengthen efforts to address climate variability in Bank-financed projects through improved storage and other adaptation measures, flood control, and emergency response preparedness

 It is something Arwa Mohamed remembers well.
-When it rained, the floodwaters in the streets in her Taiz neighborhood in Yemen were so high people were stuck for days.
-“When it would rain and the kids were in school, we were afraid, because the floods would come and cut off the streets, and whoever was home - the mothers - would wait by the windows to see their children coming, and scream out ‘don’t try to cross, it is dangerous.’
+When it rained, the floodwaters in the streets in her Taiz neighborhood in Yemen were so high people were stuck for days “When it would rain and the kids were in school, we were afraid, because the floods would come and cut off the streets, and whoever was home - the mothers - would wait by the windows to see their children coming, and scream out ‘don’t try to cross, it is dangerous.’
 The flood once even swept away an old woman and her grandchild.”
-Now, Arwa ways, her neighborhood is safe.
-The rain water still comes, but now travel underneath her neighborhood, instead of through it, by way of a covered channel.
-“Now we have these nicely paved streets, and we can cross even during floods, but before, we were completely cut from life when it rained.”
+Finally, says Arwa, “her neighborhood is safe.”
+The rain waters still come, but now travel underneath her neighborhood, instead of through it, by way of a covered channel.
+“Now we have these nicely paved streets, and we can cross even during floods, but before, we were completely cut from life when it rained, see what I mean?”